tmk-tran/redux-feedback-loop/INSTRUCTIONS.md

 # Redux Feedback Loop

-"And my last reminder of the day, which is my last reminder of every day, is...?" - Luke

 For this assignment, you will be creating a reflection/feedback form modeled after Prime's system.
 Feedback will be collected over 4 views.
 In a separate review page, display the current feedback values and a submit button. and when all steps are complete, your app will save the feedback in the database.

 ### SETUP